nnhung232/AWS-CCP/cheatsheet.md

 ## Type of Cloud Deployment
 - Cloud: Fully deploy in cloud
 - On-Premise: tại chỗ.
 It sometimes called the private cloud
-- Hybrid: Là a way to connect infrastructure và application betwwen cloud-based resource và những resource ko ở trên cloud. *AWS Outpost* là service cho phép chạy AWS service trên on-premise infrastruture
+- Hybrid: Là a way to connect infrastructure và application betwwen cloud-based resource và những resource ko ở trên cloud. *AWS Outposts* là service cho phép chạy AWS service trên on-premise infrastruture

 ## Cloud Architecture Design Principles
 - Design for failure and making sure that our architure is fault tolerant.
 We do that by using architecture that spanning multiple avaiablitiy zones, multiple regions